-An EEO representative will contact the Complainant as soon as reasonably possible, but no later than five (5) work days, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.
-Informal resolutions should be completed no later than 30 working days after the Title IX Coordinator determines that informal resolution is appropriate.
-The Title IX Coordinator may adjust this timeline as necessary to ensure adequate resolution.
-The investigation of a Complaint will be concluded as soon as possible after receipt of the written complaint.
-The Complainant and necessary parties will be provided updates on the progress of an investigation exceeding thirty (30) days.
+An EEO department representative will contact the complainant as soon as reasonably possible, but no later than five work days from receipt of the complaint, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.
+Informal resolutions should be completed no later than 30 working days after the Title IX Coordinator or their designee determines that informal resolution is appropriate.
+The Title IX Coordinator or their designee may adjust this timeline as necessary to ensure adequate resolution.
+The investigation of a complaint will be concluded as soon as possible after receipt of the complaint.
+The complainant and necessary parties will be provided updates on the progress of an investigation exceeding thirty 30 days.